 Hanoi Pho Budapest

-Most dishes on the long menu, which includes Vietnamese classics like pho soups, bun cha, spring roll, roasted pork belly, and also Japanese, Thai and Chinese staples, are reliable, though not exceptional.
-Similar to Quán Nón Restaurant, Hanoi Pho is one of the more elegant Vietnamese restaurants in Budapest that works well for business dinners and other more formal occasions (despite it being below ground).
+Apart from Vietnamese classics, the long menu also features Japanese, Thai, and Chinese staples.
+They're reliable, though not exceptional.
+Similar to Quán Nón, Hanoi Pho is one of the more elegant Vietnamese restaurants in Budapest that works well for business dinners and other formal occasions despite the subterranean space.